yur-spiridonov/fast-float-compare/README.md

 //   areEqual(x1, x2) == true
 ```

-This is not a bug in `areEqual`, and not the same issue as the
-[denorm_min false positive](#known-limitation) above (that one is about a
-sign-crossing integer overflow; this one is about decimal-to-binary rounding
-that happens *before* `areEqual` ever sees the values).
-It is a fundamental
-property of `double` as a storage format: in the subnormal region, the
+This is a fundamental property of `double` as a storage format: in the
-decimal-to-binary rounding step can be lossy enough to map distinguishable
+subnormal region, the decimal-to-binary rounding step can be lossy enough
-decimal inputs onto an identical bit pattern, and no comparison performed
+to map distinguishable decimal inputs onto an identical bit pattern, and no
-*after* that rounding — `areEqual`, `areEqualRelative`, ULP-based or
+comparison performed *after* that rounding — `areEqual`, `areEqualRelative`,
-epsilon-based — can recover the information that was already lost.
+ULP-based or epsilon-based — can recover the information that was already
+lost.

 If your application's correctness depends on distinguishing decimal inputs
 at that scale, the comparison needs to happen on the decimal values